yemikifouly/Roadmap/web_and_mobile_team/README.md

 One initial detail worth noting is that it’s assumed a worker could be running multiple jobs at the same time.
 A syft worker will need to intelligently observe each job as unique, handling the current training state and other various resources and tasks independent of other jobs.
 It’s worth noting that mobile phones will not likely have the compute resources necessary for running multiple jobs simultaneously.
 Because of this, we should allow for multiple concurrent jobs to be executed, but warn the developer at compile time that this is very bad practice for mobile.

-Upon first glance, the example above is performing a lot of “magic” behind the scenes.
+Upon first glance, the example above is performing a lot of "magic" behind the scenes.
 Once calling the `start()` method, the worker will notify PyGrid that it is available for training and send with it some other information related to the worker: ping, average download speed, average upload speed, and the format that the worker likes to receive a plan (list of operations or TorchScript).
 It’s worth noting that we want to send as little information to PyGrid as possible, only what is strictly required to ensure a reasonably paced training cycle. **Workers will not send information related to wifi connectivity, charging state, or asleep/awakeness of the user.
 It will be the responsibility of the client-side mobile developer to determine what criteria is appropriate for when model training should take place.**

 It’s entirely possible that after calling `start()` that PyGrid requests for the worker to keep waiting and check back in at a later time.
 PyGrid will need to serve a timestamp to the worker notifying it of when to check back in.
-It should be noted that the worker will not need to call `start()` again at this later point; instead, the worker will simply go into “sleep mode” until that time.
+It should be noted that the worker will not need to call `start()` again at this later point; instead, the worker will simply go into "sleep mode" until that time.
 This will disable the socket connection and start a timer.

 When the `on('ready')` event listener is triggered, this means that the worker has been chosen to participate by PyGrid and the model, training plan, and model configuration have been downloaded.
 Again, this magically happens in the background.
 At this point, the developer will likely batch their input and label data sets, and the worker may begin to run `executeTrainingPlan()`.